-It has been a year since President Obama’s health care reform bill was signed into law.
+For better or worse, President Obama’s health care reform bill is now law.
 The Patient Protection and Affordable Care Act represents the most significant transformation of the American health care system since Medicare and Medicaid.
 It will fundamentally change nearly every aspect of health care, from insurance to the final delivery of care.

-- The legislation will cost far more than advertised, more than $2.7 trillion over 10 years of full implementation, and will add more than $823 billion to the national debt over the program’s first 10 years.
+* The legislation will cost far more than advertised, more than $2.7 trillion over 10 years of full implementation, and will add $352 billion to the national debt over that period.

-In short, the more we have learned about what is in this new law, the more it looks like bad news for American taxpayers, businesses, health‐care providers, and patients.
+In short, the more we learn about what is in this new law, the more it looks like bad news for American taxpayers, businesses, health‐care providers, and patients.